jupyterhub/team-compass/docs/team/skills.md

 ## Where to start?

-The short answer to this question is: it depends :-)  there are many different ways to contribute to the JupyterHub community - technical, mentorship, communications, community work, and documentation are just a few.
+The short answer to this question is: follow your interests :-)  There are many different ways to contribute to the JupyterHub community - technical, mentorship, communications, community work, and documentation are just a few.
 You can either apply your skills to help out, or use it as an opportunity to learn something new!